mzattera/v4j/docs/009/index.md

 the differences being found.

 <a id="Note3">**{3}**</a> Class [`ExtractGrammaticalFeatures`](https://github.com/mzattera/v4j/blob/v.11.0.0/eclipse/io.github.mzattera.v4j-apps/src/main/java/io/github/mzattera/v4j/applications/slot/ExtractGrammaticalFeatures.java) was used for this purpose.
+The analysis is conducted on the [Slot transcription](https://github.com/mzattera/v4j/blob/master/eclipse/io.github.mzattera.v4j/src/main/resources/Transcriptions/Interlinear_slot_ivtff_1.5.txt) of the Voynich, considering the whole text, including unreadable words, and discarding those features appearing in less than 0.6% of tokens (meaning that, on average, they are unlikely to appear once on a page).
 The result can be seen in file `Features.xlsx` saved [here](https://github.com/mzattera/v4j/tree/master/resources/analysis/grammar).
+The file contains also a [summary](images/Features.PNG) showing the average % of the tokens exhibiting each feature in each cluster.

 <a id="Note4">**{4}**</a> [This folder](https://github.com/mzattera/v4j/tree/v.11.0.0/KNIME/Word%20Structure%20Clustering) contains the KNIME workspace with the workflow used to create the decision tree.